Eawag-AppliedSystemAnalysis/Kivu-Simstrat/README.md

-# Simstrat: a one-dimensional physical lake model
+# Kivu-Simstrat: a one-dimensional physical lake model to simulate Lake Kivu, East Africa

-Simstrat is a one-dimensional physical lake model for the simulation of stratification and mixing in deep stratified lakes.
-The model was originally developed by Goudsmit et al. (2002) and has been successfully applied to lakes with different physical properties.
-A k-ε model is used to model turbulent mixing including energy transfer of internal seiches.
-River or groundwater inflow can be added at specific depths or as density-dependent intrusions.
-The newest version of Simstrat (see below) can also simulate ice/snow covers.
+Kivu-Simstrat consists of the coupled Simstrat-AED2 model, with a few modifications to take into account double diffusive convection and the influence of gases on density in Lake Kivu.
+Simstrat is a one-dimensional physical lake model (based on Goudsmit et al., 2002) and AED2 is a biogeochemical library.

 ## Run Simstrat
 Pre-built binaries are available [here](https://github.com/Eawag-AppliedSystemAnalysis/Simstrat/releases).